 Indianapolis 500 is the first racing game by Papyrus Design Group, designers of modern-day classics like NASCAR Racing and IndyCar Racing.
 It's basically an excellent 3D simulation of the 25-mile Indianapolis 500.
 Not a simple arcade racer, where fast reactions are enough to lead to success, but a - for its time - very detailed simulation with great graphics, nice music and sounds by Rob Hubbard and many aspects of the racing-car open for modification.
 A great classic.
 Sadly, the game features only the Indy 500 track with no possibility to edit or add new ones.
 Here is some more information from MobyGames: |

 "Indy 500's graphics are simply stunning considering the system requirements.
 You cannot find a PC that won't run this game well.
 The sound is also quite good; if you have an Adlib or Sound Blaster, the engine sounds are amazingly realistic.
-That's not to say Indy 500 is an arcade game--when it says "simulation", it means it.
-You can adjust your spoiler, outer and inner tire pressure, and even the amount of fuel you have in your tank to shave precious seconds off of your lap.
-Also, the physics are true to life: If you enter a corner too fast, centrifugal force pushes you to the outside of the track, tires squealing."
+That's not to say Indy 500 is an arcade game -- when it says "simulation", it means it.
+You can adjust your spoiler, outer and inner tire pressure, and even the amount of fuel you have in your tank to shave precious seconds off of your laps.
+Also, the physics are true to life: If you enter a corner too fast, the centrifugal force pushes you to the outside of the track, tires squealing."
 Two thumbs up for this classic that is a forerunner to Papyrus' immensely successful racing series that continues to this day with NASCAR 4 and beyond.

 Reviewed by: Rob